Posts Tagged ‘fish’

 I like rambling.
 But now I have to go do a bit of work.
 I’m trying to cut back on my hours, but there are some things that need to get done!
 Hope y’all had a good weekend.

-Today I will include food, or at least mention it.
 I am on a Souen kick (macrobiotic, vegan and vegetarian – but has fish restaurant) and I cannot get enough.
 For brunch Bobby and I went to Souen in Union Square.
 I got the Brunch A ($8.50, the best deal ever) again:

 • Kenchin-Tofu Drop Soup - tofu, shiitake, burdock, carrot and watercress in kombu kuzu broth